Emiliano Chamorro Vargas: Early political career

 In 1909, Chamorro participated in a failed revolution to topple liberal President José Santos Zelaya.
 When Zelaya was finally removed in a 1909 coup led by Juan José Estrada, Chamorro became Chairman of the Constituent Assembly and leader of the country's Conservative Party.

 As a reward for his assistance in defeating the revolt against President Adolfo Díaz, Chamorro was appointed Nicaragua's Minister to the United States.
 In 1914, he negotiated the Bryan–Chamorro Treaty with the United States, by which Nicaragua agreed to allow the construction of a canal across the country, linking the Caribbean with the Pacific Ocean (a canal that has not been constructed).

 As President of Nicaragua

 He returned to Nicaragua in 1916 and was elected president.
 His Conservative Party received U.S. assistance in attaining power, and Chamorro later partnered with the United States.
 During his term in office he made a concentrated effort to pay off the country's creditors.
 Running again for office in 1923, he was defeated by Carlos José Solórzano.
-In 1926, he led a successful coup to overthrow Solórzano, but his new government failed to win American support and faced a civil war, and he eventually resigned in favor of Adolfo Díaz.
+In 1926, he led a successful coup to overthrow Solórzano, but his new government failed to win American support and faced a civil war.
+He eventually resigned in favor of Adolfo Díaz and left the country.